-Soon will be St.Patrick’s day so we decided to add a little luck to our lives and craft shamrock suncatcher from a plastic bag and other things we found at home.
+Inspired by St.Patrick’s day and one of it’s symbols, we decided to add a little luck to our lives and craft shamrock suncatcher from a plastic bag and other things we found at home.

-With today’s post we are calling for Spring to come sooner and hopefully, luck will serve us!
+With today’s activity we are calling for Spring to come sooner and hopefully, luck will serve us!

 Things we used for our shamrock suncatcher: